How to type faster – Master the 10 finger system. 8 Typing tips.

 Who is the fastest typer in the world?

 Stella Pajunas set the world record on a traditional QWERTY typewriter in 1946 achieving 216 word per minute.
-Barbara Blackburn reached the same speed on a Dvorak computer keyboard in 2005 typing in English language.
-Not officially recognized is Sean Wrona’s record achieving a top speed of 256 wpm on a computer QWERTY keyboard.
+Barbara Blackburn reached the same speed on a Dvorak computer layout in 2005 typing in English language.
+Not officially recognized is Sean Wrona’s record achieving a top speed of 256 wpm on a computer QWERTY layout.

 What is the average communication speed?